Puppet on a Chain (1971)

 missing and the other acting a bit more professional.

-was in countless TV series and such movies as Peyton Place; here, she's Sherman's female accomplice.
+countless TV series and such movies as Peyton Place; here, she's Sherman's female accomplice.
+Sherman is

-Sherman is portrayed sensibly by a Swedish actor named Sven-Bertil Taube, who is still acting in current
+portrayed sensibly by a Swedish actor named Sven-Bertil Taube, who is still acting in current movies such as

-movies such as The Girl with the Dragon Tattoo.
-If anything, he is too handsome (the book's Sherman was
+The Girl with the Dragon Tattoo.
+If anything, he is too handsome (the book's Sherman was scarred by

-scarred by plastic surgery) and too American (rather than being a British Interpol agent).
-Another quibble: since
+plastic surgery) and too American (rather than being a British Interpol agent).
+Another quibble: since nearly all

-nearly all the characters are supposed to be Dutch, it's a mystery why quite a few of them speak in a "veddy
+the characters are supposed to be Dutch, it's a mystery why quite a few of them speak in a "veddy British" way.

 The movie Puppet on a Chain isn't great cinema; I didn't need to research whether it got any Oscar